-Figure 18 shows the circular drive of Section 16 in relationship to the surrounding area.
+Figure 18 shows the circular drive of Section 16 in relation to the surrounding area.
 Vehicles and construction equipment will be staged on the circular drive during the disassembly process.
-This portion of the cemetery and can be easily closed to visitor traffic.
-The circular drive of Section 16 has previously been closed due to construction and cemetery access was not significantly impacted.
-Traffic in this small portion of the cemetery would be easily managed without impacting access to other areas.
-With respect to ANC's road network, the proposed action would not include substantial changes in current traffic patterns.
-Therefore, there would be no significant impact.
+This portion of the cemetery can easily be closed to visitor traffic; the circular drive of Section 16 has previously been closed due to roadway construction, and cemetery access was not significantly impacted.
+Traffic in this small portion of the cemetery would easily be managed without impacting access to other areas.
+Within ANC's existing road network, the proposed action will not involve substantial changes in current traffic patterns.
+Therefore, there will be no significant impact.